 10. Soil Problems

-Poor soil quality or nutrient imbalances can lead to stress.
+If the quality of the soil is poor or the nutrients aren’t balanced it can also lead to stress.
 This will affect both leaf and flower color.

 Fix:

-• Repot every couple of years to refresh the soil and prevent nutrient depletion.
+- Repot your peace lily every couple of years as it will refresh the soil and stop the nutrients from getting low.

 11. Dormancy Period